Ali Khezrian

-Ali Khazarian (born 25 April 1984) is an Iranian politician who is a representative of the 11th and 12th term of the Islamic Consultative Assembly from the Tehran, Rey, Shemiranat, Eslamshahr and Pardis constituency.
+Ali Khezrian (born 25 April 1984) is an Iranian politician.
+He is a representative of the 11th and 12th term of the Islamic Consultative Assembly from the Tehran, Rey, Shemiranat, Eslamshahr and Pardis constituency.

 Career

 In the 11th election period of Islamic Consultative Assembly, he was elected as the 24th candidate from the Tehran, Rey, Shemiranat, Eslamshahr and Pardis constituency by obtaining votes.
 In the twelfth period of the Islamic Consultative Assembly elections, he managed to get votes and entered the parliament as the twelfth candidate of the constituency.

-During his student days, Khazarian was a member of the Central Council of the Union of Islamic Associations of Independent Students.
-Together with a group of members of this student union, he founded the "Newsletter of Iranian Students" and was in charge of it until 2016.[3]
-In the media field, after that, Khadzarian has a history of working in Farhikhtegan newspaper as an editor and then as a deputy managing director.He has also been elected by the representatives of the 12th session of the Islamic Council as a member of the board of directors of Khane Mellat News Agency.
+During his student days, Khezrian was a member of the Central Council of the Union of Islamic Associations of Independent Students.
+Together with a group of members of this student union, he founded the "Newsletter of Iranian Students" and was in charge of it until 2016.
+In the media field, after that, Khezrian has a history of working in Farhikhtegan newspaper as an editor and then as a deputy managing director.
+He has also been elected by the representatives of the 12th session of the Islamic Council as a member of the board of directors of Khane Mellat News Agency.

-In the political arena, Khazarian has a history of being a member of the Central Council of the Stability Front of the Islamic Revolution.
-During the 12th Iranian presidential election, he worked as a spokesman for the Labor and Dignity election headquarters (Sayed Ebrahim Raisi headquarters).
-Khadzarian worked as an advisor to Saeed Jalili, the head of the election headquarters, during the 14th term of the Iranian presidential elections.
+In the political arena, Khezrian is a member of the Central Council of the Stability Front of the Islamic Revolution.
+During the 12th Iranian presidential election, he worked as a spokesman for the Labor and Dignity election headquarters (Ebrahim Raisi headquarters).
+Khezrian worked as an advisor to Saeed Jalili, the head of the election headquarters, during the 14th term of the Iranian presidential elections.